fbpx Skip to content

 Frequently Asked Questions

 VA loan mortgage insurance is not required.
-Since VA loans are guaranteed by the Department of Veterans Affairs, buyers need only to pay a one-time funding fee at closing.
+Since VA loans are guaranteed by the Department of Veterans Affairs, buyers need to pay only a one-time funding fee at closing.

 Written by: